anki-geo/ultimate-geography/CONTRIBUTING.md

 CI uses the immutable Nix source revision `f5f45a3d091985733d8979ef512411d4020bf941`.
 To use that same Nix source locally, prefix a Brain Brew command with `nix run github:jeprecated/brain-brew/f5f45a3d091985733d8979ef512411d4020bf941 --`.

-The current manifests have not yet been migrated to alpha.2 schemas, so alpha.2 verification is expected to fail until that migration is complete.

 List the available targets:

 ```bash